NEUBIAS/training-resources/_modules/auto_threshold.md

 assessment: >

   ### True or False
-    - Using stack histogram yields only one threshold value for binarization when applying auto thresholding.
+    - Using stack histogram yields only one threshold value for binarization when applying auto thresholding
-    - Auto thresholding gives better segmentation results than manual thresholding in the presence of noise.
+    - Auto thresholding gives better segmentation results than manual thresholding in the presence of noise

     > ## Solution
     >   - **True**